-*Employees in Highway Patrol will observe the holiday on the actual calendar date,
+*Employees in Highway Patrol will observe the holiday on the actual calendar date, other employees will receive a schedule of holidays on an annual basis.

 Section 2.
 Equivalent Time Off

 When a holiday "Fixed or Floating", falls on an employee's scheduled day off, equivalent time off may be granted within the current fiscal year if the employee chooses to earn the holiday norm hours* for the division.
 This time off will be granted on the day requested by the employee unless to do so would interfere with the Employer's operations.
 If the employee does not request the equivalent time off, such time will be paid to the employee at the regular rate at the end of the "fiscal year."